Table of Contents

 How to Calculate Your GMAT Score

 GMAT composite scores derive from both verbal and quantitative scores, with a formula not disclosed publicly.
 Notably, the calculation isn't entirely linear.
-Similar performance in both sections yields a higher composite score, while significant discrepancy between them results in a lower composite score.
+Similar performance in both sections yields a higher composite score, while a significant discrepancy between them results in a lower composite score.

 To get an idea of the composite score calculation, you can use a GMAT score chart.
 This will only give you a rough idea since each subscore has more nuance than appears on the score report.
 You could, for example, mistake a 49Q for a 48.6Q or a 49.4Q, and that difference could affect your composite GMAT score by 10 or 20 points.
 Consequently, two test-takers with the same quant and verbal subscores could have distinct composite scores.

 The Integrated Reasoning (IR) and Analytical Writing Assessment (AWA) sections are both graded on a scale of 0-8 and 0-6, respectively.
-Although they don't factor into the composite GMAT score, MBA programs generally put less emphasis on these scores than on the GMAT quant and verbal subscores, which are used to calculate your overall GMAT score chart and are usually factored into many MBA program rankings.
+Although they don't factor into the composite GMAT score, MBA programs generally put less emphasis on these scores than on the GMAT quant and verbal subscores, which are used to calculate your overall GMAT score and are usually factored into many MBA program rankings.

 GMAT Enhanced Score Report